-Of course, our graduate structural engineers get training every step of the way, not only because we want them to use our carefully crafted systems to give our customers the very best experience, but because learning is an on-going process throughout all of engineer’s careers.
+Of course, our graduate structural engineers get training every step of the way, not only because we want them to use our carefully crafted systems to give our customers the very best experience, but because learning is an ongoing process throughout all of the engineer’s careers.

 Here’s how we see our graduates develop and progress towards chartered status and RPEQ membership:

 First Year Structural Engineering Graduate

 - You’ll be asked to memorise bending moment and deflection formula for simply supported beams.
 You’ll be expected to correctly sketch bending moment, shear force and deflection diagrams.

 - You will develop an excellent real-world understanding of forces and distances through calculation, observation and review.

 - You will expand and vary your communication style to suit a wide range of clients and building industry colleagues including labourers, builders, homeowners, architects, insurance companies, building designers and project managers.

 - You will accompany senior engineers to construction sites to inspect timber, concrete, masonry and steel structures.
 From a very early stage, you will be writing and signing inspection reports (under the direct supervision of a registered structural engineer).

 - You will accompany senior structural engineers to scoping meetings and preliminary site visits so that you can comprehend the scope, prepare a set of accurate design calculations and then use AutoCAD Lt to draft drawings for building extensions and building repairs.
 You’ll crawl through ceilings, under houses and peek through holes in walls.